Good-Boy-Associates/C-101/src/basic_c/readme.md

 - `quadratic.c`: Solves a quadratic equation.
 - `swap.c`: Swaps the values of two variables.

+## Strings
+- `occurrences.c`: Program to Count the Occurrences of a Character in a String
+- `str_len.c`: Program to Calculate String Length

 ## Other Topics

 - `hello_world.c`: Prints "Hello, World!" to the console.